GSA/notifications-api/docs/all.md

 Restage or redeploy the `notify-admin-production` app.
 To restage, you can trigger the action in GitHub or run the command directly: `cf restage notify-admin-production --strategy rolling`.

-Test that the changes took effect properly by going to the domain(s) that were adjusted and seeing if they resolved correctly and/or no longer resolve as expected.
+Test that the changes took effect properly by going to the domain(s) that were adjusted and seeing if they resolve correctly and/or no longer resolve as expected.
+Note that this may take up to 72 hours, depending on how long it takes for the DNS changes to propogate.

 ## Exporting test results for compliance monitoring